shoelace-style/webawesome/docs/docs/components/code-demo.md

 ### High priority

 - [ ] Make the component dynamic so that when the code changes, the demo is updated
-- [ ] Provide a way to open in a new tab

 ### Low priority